 Vanecia Kerr, Vice Chair

-Vanecia Kerr is the Regional Executive Director of Denver’s College Track chapter, overseeing a cohort of 75 students at Abraham Lincoln High School.
-College Track Denver will grow to serve 300 students by 2020, providing the support and commitment they need to enroll in and graduate from college.
+Vanecia Kerr is the Regional Executive Director of College Track Colorado.
+With a center in Aurora and another one in Denver, she oversees a region that serves over 500 students with more than 350 high school students and over 170 college students on a path to a four year college degree.
 Prior to her current role, Ms. Kerr served as the Managing Director of Marketing, Communications and Development for City Year Denver for five years.
 Until 2011, Ms. Kerr was the Regional Director of Community Affairs for the mid-west and western region of TIAA-CREF.
 In this role she was responsible for developing and overseeing the strategy and implementation of community outreach activities.
 Over her 18-year tenure at TIAA-CREF, Ms. Kerr held several leadership positions, including relationship management with top tier clients (mostly notable colleges, universities and nonprofit organizations) whose assets ranged from $200 million to $800 million.

 Ms. Kerr has received numerous certificates and honors, including her recent recognition in 2014 by the Colorado Women’s Chamber of Commerce as a Finalist for the Athena Award.
 An accomplished champion of civic engagement, Ms. Kerr is the founder of several organizations and has served on numerous boards.
 Most recently she was on the Founding Committee to bring City Year to Denver and currently serves on the Board of Directors for Goodwill Industries, the Public Education & Business Coalition and the Colorado Black Chamber of Commerce Foundation.
 Ms. Kerr is a highly experienced public speaker, credited with more than 250 speaking engagements to audiences ranging from 20 to 2,000 people; highlights include serving as a keynote speaker, expert panelist and facilitator for various local and national organizations, including the Clinton Global Initiative and Boston College’s Center for Corporate Citizenship.
 Ms. Kerr is a member of Delta Sigma Theta Sorority, Inc. (a public service sorority) and Jack and Jill of America, Inc. She received her Bachelor of Arts in Political Science from Hampton University in Virginia and a Masters of Public Administration from Baruch College at the City University of New York (CUNY).